collective/collective.cover/README.rst

 Known issues
 ^^^^^^^^^^^^

+* `Versioning creates zillions of empty blob files`_.
+  If you're using this feature in your site you have to take special attention to the number of free inodes in your file system, as you can run out of them;
+  use the ``df -i`` command to check it.

 * `Package is not compatible with standard Plone tiles`_.
   This will be addressed in a future release, if we get an sponsor.